 4 MATERIALS

-4.1 The material used for feeding and drinking containers, its accessories and cutleries for infants and child use shall be of Polypropylene (PP) confirming to IS 10910 or Polyether sulfone (PES) confirming to ISO 24025-1 or thermoplastic elastomer (TPE) confirming to IS 17138 or any other olefin-based polymer, co-polyester material, or other raw material like silicone rubber which should not have any health hazards to babies and shall not contain Bisphenol A (BPA).
+4.1 The material used for feeding and drinking containers, its accessories and cutleries for infants and child use shall be of polypropylene (PP) confirming to IS 10910 or polyether sulfone (PES) confirming to ISO 24025-1 or thermoplastic elastomer (TPE) confirming to IS 17138 or any other olefin-based polymer, co-polyester material, or other raw material like silicone rubber which should not have any health hazards to babies and shall not contain bisphenol A (BPA).

 4.2 The details about materials to be used are given in Annex B.